vitormanfredini/game-cpp-sdl/README.md

 This is a project I'm doing for studying C++ and SDL.

 TODO:
+- make enemies face the Character they are following
 - fire sounds are a bit out of sync (make every engine update have it's own sample offset in the audio engine)
 - when firing a projectile, fire it from the center of the Character (instead of the base) and calculate its direction also from that position so it doesn't miss the target.
 - Animations: the sprites do the up and down animation but that should probably be done with a MoverComponent